Key takeaways

 You didn't say "yes."
 You said, "fine, I'll sign."
 But was that really a choice, or a threat in disguise?

-Every day, people are cornered into agreements, not with confidence, but with clenched teeth.
-A threat, a ticking clock, or a choice made in fear instead of freedom.
+It can be a non-disclosure agreement delivered with an ultimatum, a divorce settlement signed under emotional exhaustion, or a contract you barely understood but feared the fallout of refusing.
+Every day, people are cornered into agreements — not with confidence, but with clenched teeth.
+A threat, a ticking clock, a choice made in fear instead of freedom.
 That is not consent.
-It's a duress.
+It's duress.
 And yes, it could make a contract legally void.

 What is signing under duress?